tarantool/cartridge/rst/troubleshooting.rst

         return report

 #.
 If you're ready to proceed, run the following snippet.
 It'll disable
     all instances which are not healthy.
-After that, you could operate WebUI as usual.
+After that, you can use the WebUI as usual.

     .. code-block:: lua